-Being a very rural area, Heilwood wasn’t linked to any surrounding towns via paved roads until well into the 1920s.
-The first two known paving contracts are from that era.
+Being a very rural area, Heilwood wasn’t linked to any surrounding towns via paved roads until the late 1920s.
+Three separate paving projects are documented.

-The second contract involved a stretch of road approximately five miles in length, extending from the railroad crossing south of Heilwood to near the Grisemore-Pineton intersection north of Mentcle.
-Russel Brothers of Youngstown, Ohio began the preliminary grading work on the 16,000 foot project on July 19, 1928.
-With 100 days allowed to complete the project, Russel Brothers actually worked 142 1/2 days.
+The first project was for a section of roadway approximately three miles long, extending from the railroad crossing south of Heilwood to near the Griesemore-Pineton intersection north of Mentcle.
+Russel Brothers of Youngstown, Ohio was awarded the contract and began the preliminary grading work on the 16,000 foot project on July 19, 1928.
+With 100 days allowed to complete the project, Russel Brothers actually worked 142 ½ days.
 The roadway was opened to traffic on August 12, 1929, with the final inspection of the project on September 19, 1929 (see photos).

 The bottom two photos show how the roadway was made, and detailed descriptions of these machines were provided by the Historical Construction Equipment Association of Bowling Green, Ohio: